petermllrr/Smol-Space-Program/src/index.md

 ## 🪐 What's this?

 I build small, cute spacecraft from microelectronics, wire and lots of solder.
 These models are mostly useless, but nice to look at.
-On this page I'll upload pictures and build reports.
-Until then you can find pics on my Twitter.
+On this page I'm uploading pictures and build reports.

 ## 🛰 Gallery